ajaxloadmore/ajax-load-more-for-acf/README.txt

 == Changelog ==

 = 1.3.2 - May 5, 2023 =
-* UPDATE: Updated support for changes in Cache Add-on 2.0 and Ajax Load More 6.0.
+* UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.

 = 1.3.1 - December 30, 2022 =